-The discount rate used to measure the total pension liability was 7.05%.
+The discount rate used to measure the total pension liability was 6.35%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate.
 Based on these assumptions, the pension plans' net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The long-term expected rate of return was determined net of pension plan investment expense but without reduction for pension plan administrative expense.

-Sensitivity of the Employer's proportionate share of the net pension liability to changes in the discount rate.

-The following presents the Employer's proportionate share of the net pension liability calculated using the discount rate of 7.05 percent, as well as what the Employer's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.05 percent) or 1-percentage-point higher (8.05 percent) than the current rate:
+Sensitivity of the net pension liability (asset) to changes in the discount rate - The following presents the net pension liability of PERSI employer's calculated using the discount rate of 6.35% as well as what the employer's liability would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate: